 What is CMMC?

-CMMC is a new cybersecurity maturity standard for DoD contractors.
-Specifically, CMMC is designed to ensure all DoD contractors have sufficient security controls in place to protect sensitive information.
-Announced in mid-2019, version 1.0 of the standard was published in January 2020.
+CMMC is designed to ensure all DoD contractors have sufficient security controls to protect sensitive information.
+Initially announced in mid-2019, version 1.0 of the standard was published in January 2020.
+CMMC's end goal is to significantly reduce the risk of adversaries penetrating the systems of defense contractors.

 Who Needs to Comply with CMMC?

 There is one (and only one) exception to the need for certification.
-Companies that only sell commercial-off-the-shelf products (COTS) are exempt, and will not need to achieve any level of CMMC certification.
+Companies that only sell commercial-off-the-shelf products (COTS) are exempt and will not need to achieve any level of CMMC certification.

 What’s Included in CMMC?